Juan O'Donojú

-Juan de O'Donojú y O'Ryan ([ˈxwan de oˌðonoˈxuj ˌoˈraʝan], 30 July 1762 – 8 October 1821) was a Spanish-Irish military officer, diplomat and Viceroy of New Spain from 21 July 1821 to 28 September 1821 during the Mexican War of Independence, he was the last viceroy of New Spain.
+Juan José Rafael Teodomiro de O'Donojú y O'Ryan ([ˈxwan de oˌðonoˈxuj ˌoˈraʝan], 30 July 1762 – 8 October 1821) was a Spanish-Irish military officer, diplomat and Viceroy of New Spain from 21 July 1821 to 28 September 1821 during the Mexican War of Independence.
+He was the last Viceroy of New Spain.

-He was appointed viceroy during the last stages of the Mexican War of Independence with the hopes of accommodating the Mexican independence movement, but upon his arrival to New Spain in August, 1821 O’Donoju found that the overwhelming majority of the nation had already been lost to Spain.
+He was appointed viceroy during the last stages of the Mexican War of Independence with the hopes of accommodating the Mexican independence movement, but upon his arrival to New Spain in August, 1821 O’Donoju found that the overwhelming majority of the nation had already been lost.
 He officially recognized Mexican independence through the Treaty of Córdoba, but died of pleurisy shortly after.
 His recognition of Mexican independence was disowned by the Spanish government which would not officially recognize the Mexican government until 1836.

 Early life

+He was born in Seville and was of Irish descent.
+The name Juan is a spanish version of the name John.
+The surname "O'Donojú" is a Spanish spelling of the Irish name usually rendered in English as "O'Donoghue".
+Hence, Juan O’Donoju's name in English would be John O'Donoghue.

-O'Donojú was born in Seville and was of Irish descent (O'Donoghue).
-O'Donojú was the third of five siblings conceived in the second marriage of his father, Richard Dunphy O'Donnohue; with Alicia O'Ryan.
+Juan was the third of five siblings conceived in the second marriage of his father, Richard Dunphy O'Donnohue, with Alicia O'Ryan.

 Prior to the birth of O'Donojú, both of his paternal and maternal families had immigrated to Spain in the 1720s, fleeing the anti-Catholic Penal Laws which had been instituted in the Kingdom of Ireland by the Protestant Ascendancy.